skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > worse was the fact that they entered the battle injured and low on
 > magic.
 Enoch had no healing power left, and Skeeve was nearly spent
 > as well.
 Since they didn't know how to fight a wizard, they didn't
 > have any sort of plan.
-As it ended up, their wizard and Rogue faced
+As it ended up, their wizard and rogue faced
 > the enemy wizard while the fighters ran off?
 What a mess.
 >
 > If you think this is confusing to read, you should have tried to